niktion9/cse15l-lab-reports/LabReport1.md

 ```
 Working Directory: home directory (/home)

-Explanation: For this example, I have added a new file outside of the lecture1 directory to the filesystem, call testCd.
+Explanation: For this example, I have added a new file in the filesystem outside of the lecture1 directory, call testCd.
 The output for enetring a testCd as a parameter was an error message that testCd is not a directory.

 Error or No Error: This trial resulted into an error because the cd command only changes directories, not files. testCd is a file.